karlyndiary/Adidas-Sales-Analysis/README.md

 ## Data Description

-- id: A unique identifier for each record or transaction in the dataset.
 - retailer: The name of the retailer where the transaction took place.
 - retailer_id: A unique identifier for each retailer.
 - invoice_date: The date when the transaction or sale occurred.